photopea/UPNG.js/README.md

 # UPNG.js
-A small, fast and advanced PNG encoder and decoder.
+A small, fast and advanced PNG / APNG encoder and decoder.
 It is the main PNG engine for [Photopea image editor](https://www.photopea.com).

 * [Examples of PNGs minified by UPNG.js](https://blog.photopea.com/png-minifier-inside-photopea.html#examples)
 * [Try UPNG.js in Photopea](https://www.photopea.com) - open an image and press File - Save for web, play with the Quality